Workforce Management Guide for Contact Center Leaders (& Why it’s Important)

 1. Minimize hold time

 Before the current health crisis, 75% of customers felt it takes too long to reach a live agent.
-WFM solutions help CX leaders monitor data like wait time, average handle time and first call resolution.
+WFM solutions help CX leaders monitor data like wait time, average handle time, first call resolution and improve all time management.
 They can then increase staffing levels or redeploy agents assigned to other channels to address spikes in call volumes.

 2. Monitor agent calls for coaching opportunities